 4. Directors' Responsibility Statement

-The Directors', based on representation received from the Operating Management, confirm that:
+The Directors, based on representation received from the

 c.
-Have taken proper and sufficient care for maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irreguiarities;
+Have taken proper and sufficient care for maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;

 5. Share Capital

-As on 31st March 2025, the authorised, issued, subscribed and paid-up Share Capitai is as foiiows:
+As on 31st March 2026, the authorised, issued, subscribed

 |